-Single-use plastic litters our oceans and roadsides, kills creatures that ingest it, and is becoming more common in human bodies.
+Single-use plastic litters our oceans and roadsides, kills creatures that ingest it, and is becoming more prevalent in human bodies.

 Use durable containers when possible.

-A recycling symbol on a product does not necessarily mean it can be recycled in every community, if anywhere.
+A recycling symbol on a product does not necessarily mean it can be recycled in every community, if at all.
 (Read EcoCycle’s excellent guide on greenwashing terms.)

 On Bainbridge and throughout Kitsap County, curbside service and transfer stations accept only the following types of plastic.
 Recycle only if rinsed, clean and empty.